All Episodes

 The central British Indian government conferred powers on provincial governments under the defense of India rules to restrict food grain movement and requisition commodities, setting the stage for later wartime controls that disrupted distribution.

-So, of course, don't need to tell you all, this is two years two, two and a half years on November two, three years into the second world war, where England was arrayed against Japan and Italy and Germany.
+So, of course, don't need to tell you all, this is two years, two and a half year, November, two, three years into the Second World War, where England was arrayed against Japan and Italy and Germany.

 It was a time of crisis.

-I mean, if England had wanted to starve India, it would have done so in the hundred years or so previously.
+I mean, if England had wanted to starve India, it would have done so in the 100 years or so previously.

 But anyway, so in 1942, in January, Punjab banned wheat exports, increasing rice demand in Bengal.